 2. It’s an opportunity to identify errors and fraud.
 If you’re a victim of identity theft and fraud, you could see your score drop if scammers have done things like applied for loans, opened and used credit cards and racked up late of payments under your name.

 3. It could help you know what to expect: The higher your score, the better interest rate you may be able to get on your mortgage.
-(This article, about credit scores and buying a home goes into more detail.)

 The 30-year mortgage has become as synonymous with America as apple pie.
 But you don’t have to go with that time frame – it could be worth considering shorter terms like the 15 or 20 year options.
 With shorter terms, you could spend less on interest (typically in exchange for a higher monthly mortgage payment).
 A mortgage lender could help you get a clear estimate of loan terms and payment options you could qualify for.